 Making a Bubble Wall

-- Now, very slowly, and with a steady hand, pull the hula hoop straight out of the pool and to the top of your volunteer’s head.
+Slowly, and with a steady hand, lift the hoop straight up.
+Lift the hoop to the top of your volunteer’s head.
 Before anyone can blink, your volunteer is “trapped” inside a human-sized bubble wall!

 How Does It Work

 Bubbles form because of surface tension of water that comes from atoms attracting each other.
 Hydrogen atoms (a negative charge) in one water molecule are attracted to oxygen atoms (a positive charge) in another water molecule.
 They like each other so much that they cling together and don’t want to separate.
 This causes “surface tension” which allows some insects to “walk” on water and paper clips to float on it.
 It’s just the water molecules clinging to each other electrically and providing a “surface” on the water.

 The bubble solution is mostly water, of course, but the dish soap is a vital ingredient.
 Strangely, soap molecules chemically ruin surface tension but in so doing, they stabilize water molecules so that they can easily move and “stretch” into a spherical shape.
 Without soap, bubbles would be destroyed as the water molecules quickly link back together (try blowing long-lasting bubbles in plain water).
 Soap molecules also reduce evaporation on the surface film of the bubble.
 It’s evaporation that pops a bubble faster than almost anything else.